 In reality, what you eat can’t change your body’s blood pH — regardless of high or low PRALs.
 Your body naturally regulates your blood’s pH at 7.35 to 7.45.
 Certain foods can impact how much acid is in your urine, since that’s where uric acid exits the body.

 Overall, your body stays slightly basic, but different body parts can have a completely different pH.
 Take your stomach for instance.
 In order to break down food, stomach acid needs to stay very acidic with a pH of 1.35 to 3.5.

 Still want to get alkaline?
 Here’s the breakdown on acidic foods that have high and low PRALs.

 Red and processed meats

 Another high phosphorus food is red and processed meats.
 Phosphorus, plus the high protein content of these foods, equals an even higher dietary acid load.
 It’s not just red and processed meat either.
 Eating any animal protein, such as eggs and poultry, also creates an increased acid load.

 Refined grains include foods like baked goods, fast food, and white bread.
 These noms all wind up contributing to a higher acid load.
 According to a 2014 article, adding fruits, vegetables, and other alkaline foods to these grains can help to reduce the dietary acid load.

 When you eat dairy foods such as cheese, milk, and ice cream, you’re eating high amounts of phosphorus.
 Research also links dairy with other acid-forming compounds like sulfur-containing amino acids and chloride.

-Although citrus fruits like oranges, lemons, limes, and grapefruit have a high pH level, they don’t create acid in your body when eaten.
+Although citrus fruits like oranges, lemons, limes, and grapefruit have a low pH level, they don’t create acid in your body when eaten.

 On the other hand they’re considered reflexogenic foods, which can make acid reflux worse.
 For this reason, the National Institute of Health recommends avoiding or reducing citrus fruit intake if you have GERD (aka acid reflux).